cdapio/cdap/docs/developer-guide/source/rest_api.rst

 This writes three columns named *x*, *y*, and *z* with values *y*, *a*, and *1*, respectively.

-Reading data from a Table
+Reading Data from a Table
 -------------------------

 To read data from a Table, address the row that you want to read directly in an HTTP GET method to the table’s URI::